shaylavincen/Portfolio/README.md

 How do computational graphics and visualizations give you new knowledge and skills that can be applied in your future professional pathway?
 I don't believe that I will have to make 3D graphics for my current profession but maybe in the future if I move into something like marketing, I could create simple images to help demonstrate products.

+**Course350**

+In this course, I created a project using the CC3220SF development board.
+The goal of the project was to read the temperature from the board's sensor and perform a couple of operations.
+The project successfully outputs the content to the terminal.

+Understanding the Task Scheduler was the easy part.
+Setting up the button and temperature timers was intuitive.
+I knew that I had to perform actions every time a timer would go off so I made methods to keep it tidy.
+I did struggle a little with understanding why the temperature timer and the LED timer had to be separate functions.
+The only thing the temperature method did was set the value of whether heat was on or off.

+I think the main way I could improve is by understanding all the code that was given to us.
+I had to look into the declaration of one parameter multiple times.

+I had never used any piece of hardware before so it was really useful to learn about how it interacts with software development.
+If I ever need to use a development board again then I have the basic level of understanding.

+I made the project maintainable by adding comments and separating actions into their methods.